ApprenticeAI/frapy/docs/topics/feed-exports.rst

 generating an "export file" with the scraped data (commonly called "export feed") to be consumed by other systems.

-Scrapy provides this functionality out of the box with the Feed Exports, which allows you to generate feeds with the scraped items, using multiple serialization formats and storage backends.
+Frapy provides this functionality out of the box with the Feed Exports, which allows you to generate feeds with the scraped items, using multiple serialization formats and storage backends.